 Local Canada geese should be very abundant for the September goose season and throughout the general season.
 The Rogue River is a good place to hunt during the September goose season as well as on the Hall Tract of the Denman Wildlife Area.

 The Denman Wildlife Area is dependent on rain to flood fields, and hunters can call 541-826-8774 to check on the status of flooding.
 Hunters should remember that after Nov.
 1 the Hall Tract of the DWA is only open on Saturdays, Sundays, Wednesdays, Thanksgiving Day and Christmas Day.
 The Military Slough and Modoc Units are open all days of the general season.

 Early duck hunting should be fair to good on coastal bays.
 A mix of ducks (mainly wigeon, pintails, mallards and divers) should be available in larger north and mid-coast estuaries, such as the lower Columbia River and Tillamook, Nestucca, Nehalem, Siletz, Alsea, and Siuslaw Bays.
-In recent years, the numbers of ducks on these estuaries tends to be greater earlier in the season, with numbers diminishing by December.
+In recent years, the numbers of ducks on these estuaries tends to be greater earlier in the season, especially teal, with numbers diminishing by December.
 However, numbers and distribution can change on a yearly basis and success can be good in these areas into January.

 With the onset of storms comes the best waterfowl hunting on the coast.
 Stormy weather moves birds off the bays and into more sheltered waters where they can be hunted more effectively.
 However, when there is too much rain, birds move into agricultural areas where hunting cover tends to be limited or nonexistent.
 Another excellent time to hunt the coast is during cold spells when some inland waters are ice-covered.